tyc/successfulunittest/manuscript/Let_Get_Testing.md

     req_PWM8: The PWM driver shall not consume more than 1KByte of code space.
     req_PWM9: The PWM driver shall not consume more than 5% of its allocate time slot.

-This set of requirements is only developed to show the benefits of unit tests.
+This set of requirements is only developed to show the benefits of unit testing.
 Some of the requirements may not actually work in a real world software stack.

 Looking closer at the requirements, the majority of them can be implemented in the manager.
 This frees up the implementation of the device driver from any requirements.
 However, it is should be designed using the good software engineering practice such as keeping it as lean as possible, and also as simple as possible.

-`req_PWM8` and `req_PWM9` are not functional requirements, so it can not be tested during the unit tests.
+`req_PWM8` and `req_PWM9` are not functional requirements, so it can not be tested during the unit testing.
 Furthermore, it is highly dependent on platform it is deployed upon, and the compiler used.

 Once the requirements are agreed by all the parties, including the customer, requirements engineer, the software validation engineer and the hardware engineering team, the design and the test cases can be develop for each requirement.
 In many cases, getting agreement on the requirements is a long process.
 The agreement may not even be reached when the design is needed.
 However, don't let that hold you back.
 After you have designed a few software modules, you will get a sense of basic structure of a software stack.